 A relatively bright and reflective asteroid, made mainly of metallic iron and nickel (the "M" is for "metal"), typically found in the middle of the main asteroid belt.
 M-type asteroids are slightly reddish and have featureless reflectance spectra over the range 0.3 to 1.1 microns.
 They are distinguished from the spectrally similar E-type asteroids and P-type asteroids by their moderate albedo of 0.10 to 0.18.
-The largest known example is the 248-kilometer-wide 16 Psyche.
+The largest known example is the 248-km-wide 16 Psyche.

 A rare class of asteroid of which only Apollo and a few other near-Earth asteroids are known to belong.
 Q types are fairly bright and have reflectance spectra with a strong absorption feature at wavelengths less than 0.7 micron and a mild one near 1 micron – spectra that are similar to those of ordinary carbonaceous chondrites.